Black Cat (Marvel Comics): Publication history

 Writer/director Kevin Smith began writing the Spider-Man/Black Cat: The Evil That Men Do miniseries in 2002.
 After the third issue the series went on a hiatus until 2005, when Smith revealed he had finally finished writing the scripts.
-Smith has stated, "While I have zero defense for my lateness (particularly when folks like Bendis turn out great stories in multiple books on a monthly basis), I will say this: it's a much better story now than it would've been had I completed it back in '02."
+Smith has stated, "While I have zero defense for my lateness (particularly when folks like [Brian Michael] Bendis turn out great stories in multiple books on a monthly basis), I will say this: it's a much better story now than it would've been had I completed it back in '02."

-In the mid-2000s, she starred alongside Wolverine in a limited comic book miniseries titled Claws.
+In the mid-2000s, she starred alongside Spider-Man in Spider-Man/Black Cat and Spider-Man: Black Cat, and with Wolverine in a limited comic book miniseries titled Claws.
 A sequel to this miniseries, entitled Claws II, began publication in July 2011.
 Black Cat was a lead character in the 2006–2007 Heroes for Hire series.

-The Black Cat ongoing series written by Jed Mackay debuted in June 2019.
+The Black Cat ongoing series written by Jed Mackay debuted in June 2019, a relaunch following in 2020, as well as the team-up series Iron Cat, Mary Jane & Black Cat, and Jackpot & Black Cat.
+A new Black Cat series, written by G. Willow Wilson and drawn by Gleb Melnikov, was announced in May 2025 to begin publication in August 2025.